Header

 Course structure

 This course is a follow-up of the data analysis course PHY231.
 The course is worth 2 ECTS and is focussed on some more practical aspects of data analysis.
 The course will be split into two parts.
-The first half will be a set of three lectures with accompanying exercise sheets.
-The second half will be a three-week data analysis project with a report and presentations due in May.
-The schedule is shown below:
+The first part will be a set of three lectures.
+The second part will be a three-week data analysis project with a report due in May.
+The assessment is comparised of the project report and an asessed presentation, that will be given at the end of the course.

 Time and location: Y36 K 08 on Tuesdays at 10:15-12:00